darktable-org/dtdocs/content/special-topics/contributing.md

 - Link to a specific preference setting: [`preferences > general > interface language`](../preferences-settings/general.md)

 ## Images

+When taking screenshots from the darktable application itself, use the default darktable theme.

 Several keywords or filename suffixes are used to determine how an image is rendered.